DinoChiesa/Apigee-External-Authorization-1/README.md

 to  enforce authorization policies for inbound calls, before proxying to an upstream system.
 A good pattern is:

-1. _externalize_ the authorization decisions, perhaps in an external authorization database table, service, or rules engine.
+1. Externalize the authorization decisions, perhaps in an external authorization database table, service, or rules engine.

    - Each rule can be modeled as a tuple of {subject, object, action}, related